vlongle/nvim_setting/README.md

 Run: `$ fc-cache -f -v`

-Coc requires ripgrep to do "search".
+Coc \& Telescope require ripgrep to do "search".

 In order to use these nvim plugins in a large codebase (e.g. Google), we should make sure to localize our search to only the current working directory.
 - disable vim-rooter